ZoranChartr/MinesweeperDemoRL/README.md

 1. The system generates Minesweeper games and records all actions taken
 2. Each game state and action is stored in the database
-3. The training data is formatted for OpenAI's fine-tuning API
+3. The training data is formatted for fine-tuning
 4. The model is fine-tuned to learn from successful and unsuccessful moves

 ## Database